-As I said, this triage or acceleration approach is what I have found to be the most effective in my patients in the past.
+As I said, this triage or acceleration approach is what I have found to be the most effective with my patients in the past.
 However, there is still much for physicians, patients, and researchers to learn about LDN, and my own research and protocols are constantly evolving.
-That’s why…

-I want to know about your experience with low-dose Naltrexone!
+That’s why I want to know about your experience with low-dose Naltrexone.

 Have you seen good results with LDN?
 In what way?
 Share your experience in the comments below!